KubeCon + CloudNativeCon North America

 What is the difference between a Full-Time kiosk and a Part-Time kiosk?

 A project hosting a Part-Time kiosk will be sharing the kiosk with another project.
 One project will be hosting the kiosk during AM hours, and the other will host PM hours.
 A project hosting a Full Time kiosk will host the kiosk for the entire duration of showcase hours during the week.
+Kindly note that Sandbox projects qualify to host (1) Part-Time kiosk only (ie. Wednesday AM only).

 Can custom graphics be added to our In-Person Kiosk?